Forthtilliath/react-use-form-fields-ref/README.md

 [![github version](https://img.shields.io/github/package-json/v/Forthtilliath/react-use-form-fields-ref?color=success)](https://img.shields.io/github/package-json/v/Forthtilliath/react-use-form-fields-ref) [![github repo size](https://img.shields.io/github/repo-size/Forthtilliath/react-use-form-fields-ref)](https://img.shields.io/github/repo-size/Forthtilliath/react-use-form-fields-ref) [![npm download](https://img.shields.io/npm/dt/react-use-form-fields-ref)](https://img.shields.io/npm/dt/react-use-form-fields-ref) [![licence](https://img.shields.io/npm/l/react-use-form-fields-ref)](https://img.shields.io/npm/l/react-use-form-fields-ref)

-The react-use-form-fields-ref package is a library that provides a React hook called useFormFieldsRef.
+The ``@forthtilliath/react-use-form-fields-ref`` package is a library that provides a React hook called ``useFormFieldsRef``.
 This hook allows you to manage form field references in a React component.
 It returns an array containing two elements: an object that contains the references for each field, and an object that contains functions to interact with these references.

-The useFormFieldsRef hook is useful for simplifying the management of form fields in a React component.
+The ``useFormFieldsRef`` hook is useful for simplifying the management of form fields in a React component.
 It makes it easy to define references for each field and to interact with these references in a consistent way.
-The react-useFormFieldsRef package is easy to use and can be installed via NPM, Yarn or PNPM.
+The ``@forthtilliath/react-use-form-fields-ref`` package is easy to use and can be installed via NPM, Yarn or PNPM.

 ## Install